-If you are unable to return to your job due to an illness or injury, contact Fusco, Brandenstein & Rada, P.C. for assistance with applying for Social Security Disability benefits.
-If you have already filed a claim and received a denial, we can review your case to determine if you’re eligible to file an appeal.
+If you cannot return to work due to an illness or injury, contact the Social Security Disability lawyers from Fusco, Brandenstein & Rada, P.C. for assistance applying for Social Security Disability benefits.
+If you have already filed a claim and received a denial, we can review your case to determine if you can file an appeal.

 Social Security Disability supplements lost wages for disabled individuals who can no longer maintain gainful employment and earn a living.
 Whether you have been out of work for a year or many years, you deserve the benefits that may be available.

-You may have heard that it’s not easy to get Social Security Disability, or that it’s a minefield stacked against the claimant.
-For sure, the regulations are very strict, and that’s why you need someone with the knowledge and experience to help you navigate the process.
-Our attorneys possess in-depth knowledge of the potential hurdles you might face, and proactively leverage that knowledge to create well documented applications and conclusive appeal arguments that can make all the difference in whether or not you receive the benefits you deserve.
+You may have heard that it’s not easy to get Social Security Disability or that it’s a minefield stacked against the claimant.
+The regulations are very strict, and that’s why you need someone with the knowledge and experience to help you navigate the process.
+Our attorneys use their expertise to overcome hurdles, ensuring well-documented applications and persuasive appeals for your deserved benefits.

-Our team of New York Social Security Disability attorneys is led by Victor Fusco, a Past-President of the New York Social Security Bar Association as well as the National Organization of Social Security Claimants’ Representatives and author of numerous articles, and Milan Rada, a former Attorney-Advisor at the Social Security Hearing Office.
+Our team of Security Disability lawyers in New York is led by Victor Fusco, a Past-President of the New York Social Security Bar Association as well as the National Organization of Social Security Claimants’ Representatives and author of numerous articles, and Milan Rada, a former Attorney-Advisor at the Social Security Hearing Office.

-Our New York Social Security disability attorneys will fight to protect your rights.
+Our Security Disability lawyers in New York will fight to protect your rights.
 We even handle cases for clients in surrounding states.
-Our goal is to see that your disability doesn’t negatively impact your financial status or result in additional hardship.
+We aim to ensure your disability doesn’t negatively impact your financial status or result in additional hardship.
 Call Fusco, Brandenstein & Rada, P.C. for a free consultation at 516-496-0400.

 What Is Disability?

-According to the Social Security Administration, a “disability” means the inability to participate in gainful activities due to a medically diagnosed physical or mental impairment that will last for at least twelve months or result in death.
-Medical evidence must show physiological, anatomical, or psychological condition(s) documented by clinical, laboratory and electro-diagnostic diagnostic testing.
-Your statement about your symptoms is not enough to prove there’s a disabling physical or mental impairment.
+According to the Social Security Administration, a “disability” means the inability to participate in gainful activities due to a medically diagnosed physical or mental impairment lasting at least twelve months or resulting in death.
+Medical evidence must show physiological, anatomical, or psychological condition(s) documented by clinical, laboratory, and electro-diagnostic diagnostic testing.
+Your statement about your symptoms is insufficient to prove a disabling physical or mental impairment.

 Common conditions typically covered by Social Security Disability include: